Jin93/MEBayesSL/README.md

 ### Step 2: Obtain tuned parameters from LDpred2

 Wait until all LDpred2 jobs are completed to run this step.
 Tuned LDpred2 effect size estimates and the optimal tuning parameters are saved in ${path_out}.
+This step also generates the LDpred2 PRS models for each ancestry group as by products, which will be saved in `${path_out}/LDpred2/{race}_LDpred2_beta.txt`.

 ``` r
 Rscript ${package}/R/LDpred2_tuning.R \